If you are interested in truth, I hope you will join me as we seek to discern it.

-I am particularly interested in the intersection where thoughts and theory create real world consequences.
-With government policies, economics, science and faith.
+I am particularly interested in the intersection of faith, economics, science and policy, where thoughts and theory create real world consequences.

-I like to focus on discerning the truth from the noise and the lies, and on this blog I relate those findings, hopefully with a fresh and unexpected perspective.
-I’ve been posting since 2010; I hope that you will sample some of the threads, and pass them to others.
-And please also subscribe, using the red button to the right, to receive posts and newsletters in the future.
+I like to focus on finding the truth amid the noise and the lies, and in my occasional blogs I relate those findings, hopefully with a fresh and unexpected perspective.
+I’ve been posting since 2010; I hope you will sample some of the threads, and pass them to others.
+And please also subscribe, using the red button in the right column on any blog page, to receive a free gift, plus posts and newsletters in the future.

-From that process have come three novels and an anthology of short stories, including the newest geo-political thriller, Enemy In The Room.
-I hope that you enjoy them.
+From that process have come four novels and an anthology of short stories, including the newest spiritual warfare thriller, Nation On The Edge.
+I hope you enjoy all of them.

 If you would like to know more about my background, experiences, and faith journey, please read on.

-In the four decades since I served as an officer in the Navy, I have been a real estate business professional, husband, entrepreneur, writer, teacher, father, speaker, mentor and grandfather.
-From graduate school in London to developing an office building in Moscow with great Russian partners, I have developed real world perspectives on how faith should inform character and decisions.
+In the five decades since I served as an officer in the Navy, I have been a real estate business professional, husband, entrepreneur, writer, teacher, father, speaker, mentor and grandfather.
+From graduate school in London to developing an office building in Moscow with great Russian partners, I have learned real world perspectives on how faith should inform character and decisions.

-After earning a Masters Degree at the London School of Economics as a Marshall Scholar and serving as the Communications Officer on the USS Wainwright (CG-28), I have been a commercial real estate professional for almost forty years.
+After earning a Masters Degree at the London School of Economics in 1970 as a Marshall Scholar and serving as the Communications Officer on the USS Wainwright (CG-28), I have been a commercial real estate professional for fifty years.

-My wife Alida and I live in Atlanta, where we have raised five grown children and are blessed with four grandchildren.
+My wife Alida and I live in Atlanta, where we have raised five grown children and are blessed with nine grandchildren.